-So while the situation doesn’t appear quite as dire as when Prime Minister Kan appeared on television, the mood of the country reflects, to put it mildly, total panic.
-Residents are leaving Tokyo in droves and stocking up on survival gear, as radioactive wind headed for the capital and radiation readings were elevated about 9 times above normal.
-And the Nikkei stock average, which fell 6% yesterday, was down around 11% today, the biggest drop since the 1987 crash.
+So, while the situation doesn’t appear quite as dire as when Prime Minister Kan appeared on television, the mood of the country reflects, to put it mildly, total panic. [cont’d.]
+Residents are leaving Tokyo in droves and stocking up on survival gear, as radioactive wind headed for the capital and radiation readings were elevated about nine times above normal.
+And the Nikkei stock average, which fell 6 percent yesterday, was down around 11 percent today, the biggest drop since the 1987 crash.
 The Bank of Japan put another $98 billion into the banking system today, after nearly twice that yesterday.

 Crisis doesn’t even begin to cover what’s going on right now.
 And I don’t want to harp on the impact for the broader nuclear industry, but Germany and Switzerland are suspending their own plans until they get a handle on how this could have happened and tests can be administered.
 When the President touted Japanese nuclear safety, an eerie corollary to his now-famous remark that offshore drilling was quite safe, he wasn’t entirely wrong.
 But he was viewing it in the prism of how we look at these things under normal circumstances, not in the event of a catastrophe.
 The events of the Deepwater Horizon should have ended such a charade, and now Fukushima Daiichi must completely eliminate such a stance.